-Height of destination: 420ft
+The height of destination: 420ft

-Corris Corner is situated in the south west end of the Tall-Y-llyn pass, almost above the lake.
+Corris Corner is situated in the south-west end of the Tall-Y-llyn pass, almost above the lake.
 From here the aircraft have just two options, they can either keep going straight over the lake or turn to a sharp left and follow the valley to Corris offering lovely topside views with the sun behind you, meaning a clear, crisp shot is possible.
 Take note, this location is fairly tricky in the late afternoons due to the sun being directly in front of you especially during the winter days.

-There are a few more locations in Wales, including Heartbreak Hill which is situated in between the Bala and Dolgellau valley, the A5 Pass which flies over Lake Ogwen, and the Dyfi Valley which is a new-ish location north east of Dinas village.
+There are a few more locations in Wales, including Heartbreak Hill which is situated in between the Bala and Dolgellau valley, the A5 Pass which flies over Lake Ogwen, and the Dyfi Valley which is a new-ish location northeast of Dinas village.
 Another location is BlueBell hill which is located just east of the Bwlch.

 Type of images able to shoot – Topside

-Height of destination: 330ft
+The height of destination: 330ft

 Bluebell sits nice and deep in the valley viewing up towards the Bwlch locations.
 There is a layby close to the parking area, in which has ample space.
-Jets approach from Dinas from the right at a significant speed, but give very little notice on their arrival.
+Jets approach from Dinas from the right at a significant speed but give very little notice on their arrival.
 Lighting can be a little difficult at times but when it’s good it really can be the place to be.

 Type of images able to shoot – Side on or dipped wings

-Height of destination: 320ft (Steep climb)
+The height of destination: 320ft (Steep climb)